dmccreary/genai-arch-patterns/docs/patterns/rag.md

 Many RAG designs focus on the use of a [Vector Database](../concepts/vector-database.md) to find text that is similar to a given prompt.

+RAG models where the parametric memory is a pre-trained seq2seq model and the non-parametric memory is a dense vector index of Wikipedia.

 ## References